quamnana/refactoring_and_performance_issues/README.md

 The `data` folder contains detected commits and pull requests from the issue tracker and collected commits and refactorings from RefactoringMiner.

+- the `data/repositories/all_projects`: contains a combined data of refactorings and refactoring patterns from all studied systems.

 - the `data/repositories/[project name]/commits_and_prs`: contains detected commits and pull requests

   1.`commits_and_prs_detected.txt` contains commits and pull request from the issue tracker